Dear reader of ADxS.org, please excuse the disruption.

 • Hyperactivity: 20 %

 • Epidemiological data show that the worldwide prevalence of atopic dermatitis and ADHD has increased in parallel.
-Several cross-sectional studies have indicated a common occurrence and a temporal common origin in those affected20
+Several cross-sectional studies have indicated a common occurrence and a temporal common origin in persons with ADHD20

 • One study found no genetic causality of atopic dermatitis for ADHD or of ADHD for atopic dermatitis30

 • Atopic immune disorders could be the result of an excessive immune response due to reduced cortisol levels.
-Cortisol inhibits the inflammation initially promoted by CRH (first stage of the HPA axis) by means of inflammatory cytokines.
-If the release of cortisol (third stage of the HPA axis) is too low, the inflammation is not sufficiently inhibited.31
+Cortisol inhibits the inflammation initially promoted by CRH (first increment of the HPA axis) by means of inflammatory cytokines.
+If the release of cortisol (third increment of the HPA axis) is too low, inflammation is not sufficiently inhibited.31

-• 90% of lichen sufferers had mental disorders, compared to 20% of non-affected people.
-Lichen sufferers had an ADHD prevalence of 36.6%.32
+• 90% of persons with ADHD had mental disorders, compared to 20% of non-affected people.
+People with ADHD had an ADHD prevalence of 36.6%.32

 • In a mouse model for atopic dermatitis, a study found chronically increased HPA axis function and dopamine and noradrenaline changes in the locus coeruleus, PFC and striatum, which are typical of ADHD.
 Melatonin was also reduced20

-• The finding could confirm our view that chronic stress mediates its symptoms in the same way as ADHD, namely through reduced dopamine and noradrenaline levels in the brain areas mentioned.
+• The finding could confirm our view that chronic stress mediates its symptoms in the same way as ADHD, namely through reduced levels of dopamine and noradrenaline in the aforementioned areas of the brain.

-More information on the immunological effect of cortisol can be found at Adrenal cortex (3rd stage)
+More information on the immunological effect of cortisol can be found at Adrenal cortex (3rd increment)

-Disturbances in stress hormone levels, particularly cortisol, are common in ADHD.
+Disorders of stress hormone levels, especially cortisol, are common in ADHD.

 Cortisol in ADHD

-One study found increased risks for ADHD sufferers:33
+One study found increased risks in people with ADHD for:33

 • Atopic dermatitis: OR = 1.53